qossmic/web-summer-camp-2024/readme.md

 Be aware that Docker-related features of the Symfony CLI do not work as expected, as it can't access the Docker infrastructure.

-## Tip

-If you have installed [make](https://www.gnu.org/software/make/), you can use the commands provided in the Makefile.